 A recent study by Lund University, Sweden, proved that barley water is highly beneficial for diabetic patients as it helps stabilize blood glucose levels in the body.

 The beta-glucans present in barley help slow down the absorption of glucose after a meal, reducing the rise of glucose and insulin.
 As a result, it helps to improve insulin resistance.

 In atherosclerosis, the arterial walls thicken and obstruct the blood flow.
 As a result, it increases the chances of developing cardiovascular disease.

 Drinking barley water is an excellent natural remedy for urinary tract infections (UTIs).
 It is a natural diuretic; it increases urination and helps flush toxins and infection-causing bacteria from the body.

 It helps cleanse the kidneys and helps treat issues such as cystitis, kidney stones, and high creatinine levels.
 A form of water it helps to keep the body hydrated.
 It also helps the kidney to flush out toxins from the body.

-Barley is rich in fibre that helps to keep one full for a long time.
-Consuming this a pre-meal drink prevents overeating and aids weight loss by maintaining smooth bowel movement.
+Barley is rich in fibre that helps keep one full for a long time.
+Consuming this pre-meal drink prevents overeating and aids weight loss by maintaining smooth bowel movements.

 Nowadays, everything is available readily.
 However, a store-bought bottle of barley water lacks the nutrition of homemade barley water.
 So if you want the nutrition quotient of your barley water to remain intact, do try this simple recipe at home.